KingHector/SpigotExtender/README.md

 ## Processes

+Processes contains methods that will make your code easier to write.

 ### Color Method

 Using ```ChatColor.COLOR``` in your code is not the best way to add color to your Strings as it can get really obnoxious,